Arengario di Monza, guide to the discovery of the ancient town hall

 What is endurance in sport and motoring

-In reality, the term endurance is not a peculiarity of motoring and motorsport .
+In reality, the term endurance is not a peculiarity of motorsport .
 There are endurance specialties in many sports, such as cycling, running or horse riding.
-The English word, in fact, translates with the Italian " resistance " and is used to define all those competitions that have a particularly long duration and therefore require athletes a considerable effort over time.
+The English word, in fact, translates into Italian as “ resistance ” and is used to define all those races that have a particularly long duration and which therefore require athletes to make a notable effort over time.

 Find out more about regularity races